arnesson/cordova-plugin-firebase/README.md

 - {function} error - callback function which will be passed a {string} error message as an argument
 - {string} phoneNumber - phone number to verify
 - {object} opts - (optional) parameters
-    - {integer} timeOutDuration - time to wait in seconds before timing out.
+    - {integer} timeOutDuration - (Android only) time to wait in seconds before timing out.
 Defaults to 30 seconds if not specified.
-    - {boolean} requireSmsValidation - whether to always required SMS validation on Android even if instant verification is available.
+    - {boolean} requireSmsValidation - (Android only) whether to always required SMS validation on Android even if instant verification is available.
 Defaults to false if not specified.
-    - {string} fakeVerificationCode - to test instant verification on Android, specify a fake verification code to return for whitelisted phone numbers.
+    - {string} fakeVerificationCode - (Android only) to test instant verification on Android, specify a fake verification code to return for whitelisted phone numbers.
         - See [Firebase SDK Phone Auth Android Integration Testing](https://firebase.google.com/docs/auth/android/phone-auth#integration-testing) for more info.

 The success callback will be passed a credential object with the following possible properties: